assume-framework/assume/paper/paper.md

 # Acknowledgements

 Kim K. Miskiw, Nick Harder and Manish Khanra thank the German Federal Ministry for Economic Affairs and Climate Action for the funding of the `ASSUME` project under grant number BMWK 03EI1052A.
+We express our gratitude to all contributors to ASSUME.

 # References